PrincetonUniversity/DP_GP_cluster/README.md

     cluster_tools.save_cluster_membership_information(optimal_cluster_labels_original_gene_names,
                                                       optimal_clusters_out)

 With this approach, the user will have access to the GP models parameterized to each cluster.
-With this, the user could draw samples from a cluster GP or predict a new expression value at a new time point along with the associated uncertainty.
+With this, the user could, e.g., draw samples from a cluster GP or predict a new expression value at a new time point along with the associated uncertainty.

     # [continued from above]
     # optimize GP model for best clustering